 The courses are also intended for Danish students, but all curriculum activities are conducted in English.
 The latest know-how and state-of-the-art HW/SW are available and a practical engineering approach to the complex systems is in strong focus.

-The semesters are intended for international students in the final year of their Bachelor studies or at a similar educational level of an ICT programme.
-More specifically, basic electronics skills and basic programming skills (e.g. C, C++, C# or Java) are considered a prerequisite for attending this study.
+The programme is intended for international students in the final year of their Bachelor studies or at a similar educational level of an ICT programme.
+More specifically, the programmes requires basic electronics skills and passed intermediate courses in object-oriented programming concepts (such as encapsulation, inheritance and polymorphism) in C++, C#, Java or similar OO-language.